 - If the appeal has progressed to Stage 3, then the Appeal Panel will meet to hear the appeal.
-The person making the appeal will be given at least 5 days’ notice in writing, which will include the date, time and venue of the hearing and composition of the Appeals Panel.
+The person appealing will be given at least 5 days’ notice in writing, which will include the date, time and venue of the hearing and composition of the Appeals Panel.
 The Principal will then convene a panel meeting to include an independent assessor and IQA (who are members of the Board of Examiners), to which the student will be invited and may be accompanied by a friend.
 The Assessor whose work is being scrutinised will also be invited.
 The meeting will review the evidence for the appeal and the outcomes from the informal stage and Appeal Stage 2, together with other such reports, records and assessments which may be necessary to reach a decision.
 A decision will be reached in line with the assessment statement as highlighted above.

 - The Panel’s decision is final, and there is no further right of appeal beyond this stage.
 The result will be confirmed in writing to the student within 5 College working days of the decision being finalised.

-- A student may wish to seek further independent external advice from the Office of the Independent Adjudicator (OIA) or from the awarding organisation.
+- A student may wish to seek further independent external advice from the Office of the Independent Adjudicator (OIA) or the awarding organisation.
 The learner may withdraw his / her appeal at any stage in the Appeals Procedure.